apache/dolphinscheduler-website/download/en-us/download.md

 Use the links below to download the Apache DolphinScheduler from one of our mirrors.

-**Only source code releases are official Apache releases: Windows and Linux binary distributions are just for end user convenience.**
+**Only source coqde releases are official Apache releases: Windows and Linux binary distributions are just for end user convenience.**

 ## DolphinScheduler
 | Date | Version| | Downloads |